prathmesh133/Cakeorderingwebpage/README.md

 Cake Gallery: Visually appealing iamges showcasing trending and featured cakes.
 Order Customization Options: Users can select flavors, sizes, toppings, and personalized messages.
 Order Tracking System: Users can track and see their order status.
+Make Payments: Users can make payments by Cash on delivery, Online Payment, Card.
 Responsive Design: Fully optimized for mobile, tablet, and desktop devices.
 Contact Form: Users can quickly reach out for inquiries.

+Technologies Used:
+HTML
+CSS
+Bootstrap
+AngularJS
+TypeScript